mkropat/vim-tt/README.md

 # tt.vim

 Task timer for Vim.
-Exposes the building blocks so you can implement your own task tracking method, whether that's Pomodoro or something of your own creation.
+Exposes the building blocks so you can implement your own task tracking method, whether that is Pomodoro or something of your own creation.

 ![screenshot](images/screenshot.png)